Searching for the best things to do in Bratislava?

 Located in Bratislava’s Main Square is Maximillian’s Fountain.

-It was commissioned in the 1500s so the local residents had a safe place to retrieve water.
+It was commissioned in the 1500s so the residents had a safe place to retrieve water.
 King Maximillian contributed to the building of the fountain.

 A knight in armor, Roland, sits atop the fountain.
-He is known as being a fierce defender of the city. and the fountain is also referred to as Roland Fountain.
+He is known as a fierce defender of the city. and the fountain is also referred to as Roland Fountain.

 To this day it still has many traditions attached to it!